Ultimate cold case: Who betrayed Anne Frank?

 ”We shared our investigation on the arrest,“ said spokeswoman Annemarie Bekker. ”It looks good and we are curious about their results.

-Respected historians who have published prior research on the subject, including those from the Dutch World War Two research centre NIOD, will work as consultants on the project.
+Respected historians who have published prior research on the subject, including those from the Dutch World War Two research center NIOD, will work as consultants on the project.

 “They have agreed to help us and share everything without conditions just to try and solve this mystery: Was it a betrayal?
 Was it an accident?
 What happened?,” Pankoke said.